getmoto/moto/docs/docs/getting_started.rst

         assert len(result["Buckets"]) == 1
         assert result["Buckets"][0]["Name"] == "somebucket"

+.. _pesky_imports_section:

 What about those pesky imports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Recall earlier, it was mentioned that mocks should be established __BEFORE__ the clients are set up.
-One way
+As mentioned earlier, mocks should be established __BEFORE__ the clients are set up.

+Some background on why this is necessary:  :raw-html:`<br />`
+Moto intercepts HTTP requests using a custom event handler that hooks into botocore's event-system.  :raw-html:`<br />`
+When creating clients/resources, `boto3` gathers all event handlers that have been registered at that point, and injects those handlers into the created client/resource.
+Event handlers registered after a client is created, are not used.

+The `moto.core`-package registers our event handler on initialization.
+So to be pedantic: `moto.core` should be imported before a client is created, in order for `boto3` to call our custom handler and therefore for Moto to be active.  :raw-html:`<br />`
+The easiest way to ensure this happens, is to establish a mock before the clients are setup, as `moto.core` is imported when the mock starts.

-to avoid import issues is to make use of local Python imports -- i.e. import the module inside of the unit
-test you want to run vs. importing at the top of the file.
+One way to avoid import issues is to make use of local Python imports -- i.e. import the module that creates boto3-clients inside of the unit test you want to run.

 Example:

 .. sourcecode:: python

     def test_something(s3):
+        # s3 is a fixture defined above that yields a boto3 s3 client.

         from some.package.that.does.something.with.s3 import some_func # <-- Local import for unit test
         # ^^ Importing here ensures that the mock has been established.